Prices of 20 essential items likely to be cut

 The government is likely to start reducing the prices of 20 essential items next month, Commerce Minister Phumtham Wechayachai said on Wednesday.

-Mr Phumtham, whio is also a deputy prime minister, said he had assigned the Internal Trade Department to analyse the cost structure of essential consumer goods and find ways to reduce prices, following moves by the government to cut electricity and diesel prices this month.
+Mr Phumtham, who is also a deputy prime minister, said he had asked the Internal Trade Department to analyse the cost of essential consumer goods and find ways to reduce prices, following moves by the government to cut electricity and diesel prices this month.

 The department is expected to review the list of all products that affect the cost of living, determining their cost and estimating how much prices can be decreased.
 The analysis is expected to be completed in early October, he said.